-Careers in BC Ambulance Service (BCAS) dispatch operations centres offer challenging work in a fast-paced environment.
-BCAS has centres located in Vancouver, Victoria and Kamloops that operate 24 hours a day, 7 days a week.
+Careers in BCEHS Dispatch Operations Centres offer challenging work in a fast-paced environment.
+BCEHS has three dispatch operations centres located in Vancouver, Victoria and Kamloops operating 24 hours a day, 7 days a week.

-The pace in the dispatch operations centre can be extremely fast – but at all times our focus is on the patient and delivering the best service we can.
+The pace in the dispatch operations centre can be extremely fast – but at all times our focus is on delivering best patient care.

 One of the key qualifications to become an Emergency Medical Dispatcher (EMD) is to be a qualified Emergency Medical Call Taker (EMCT) and hold the MPDS (Medical Priority Dispatch System) certification.
 As such this EMD role is an excellent career growth opportunity for EMCTs.

 Speed, accuracy, multi-tasking, initiative, using your critical thinking skills and keen problem solving skills are vital to be successful in this role.